pdaether/LAMP-CentOS-with-Vagrant/README.md

 ```

-or just download the sourcecode as Zip file.
+or just download the source code as Zip file.

 Start the VM: